phly/PhlyRestfully/docs/ref/metadata-map.rst

   generating the "self" relational link. (**OPTIONAL**)
 - **url**: the specific URL to use with this resource. (**OPTIONAL**; this or ``route`` **MUST** be set, however)

-I recommend using the :ref:`hydrator maps <ref/hydrators>` instead of defining the hydrator in the metadata, as those hydrators are shared, while those in the metadata map are not.

 Collections
 -----------